 Many students we work with struggle with executive function, organization, time management, advocacy, note-taking, and test-taking skills.
 GPS collaborates with tutors, academic/executive function coaches, and psychologists to work with students while in high school in order to plan and prepare for the transition to college.
 We recognize that some students may not be ready to embark on the college journey directly from high school.
 We recommend transition and gap year programs that provide appropriate support to help students develop competence, maturity, and experience.

 Beth founded GPS College Consulting, LLC with the goal of helping students with learning differences navigate their path to higher education.
 Beth’s approach is to work closely with her students’ families to take the stress out of the college search process and help students find a place where they feel comfortable to learn, mature, and ultimately find personal success.
 As a caring mentor and advocate, Beth believes that every student should have the opportunity to pursue higher education and that learning differences are not a barrier to success.

 Beth spent many years advocating in the K-12 special education arena and volunteers as a Court Appointed Special Advocate of Essex County, which serves the needs of children in the foster care system.
 Beth has a certificate in college counseling (with distinction) from UCLA.
-She is an associate member of the Independent Educational Consultants Association.
-She is also a member of the Learning Disabilities Association of America and a board member of Children Aiding Children, a non-profit serving the needs of children with mental illnesses.
+She is an associate member of the Independent Educational Consultants Association and a graduate of their Summer Training Institute.
+She is a certified essay coach and is skilled in guiding students of all levels and abilities through the essay writing process.

 She holds a BA in English from SUNY Binghamton and a JD from The Benjamin N. Cardozo School of Law.
 Beth practiced as a litigator for many years before finding her passion in GPS College Consulting.